Briana Jungwirth Wears Ribbed Tank Top And Gives A Sultry Stare In New Selfie

 “Your beauty in this picture is irresistible in any way,” stated a second fan.

 “Did you get a new haircut?
-I thought it was longer,” queried a third Instagram follower regarding what appeared to be the shorter length of Briana’s hair.
+I thought it was longer,” queried a third Instagram user regarding what appeared to be the shorter length of Briana’s hair.

 “You legitimately have the most beautiful eyes I have ever seen,” said a fourth admirer of the pic, who commented on the clear color of Briana’s peepers.